 The UK has two versions of the roll: an ‘open’ register, and a ‘closed’ or ‘full’ one.
 The full register is a list of everyone on the electoral roll, and can be inspected by certain actors like credit reference agencies.

-The open register lists people who did not opt out of this version, and can be bought by any private actor for a wide range of purposes.
+The open register lists people who did not opt out of this version.
+It can be bought by any private actor for a wide range of purposes.
 Some organisations which may use your open register details include:

 - Businesses checking the identity and address of people applying for services or shopping online.